vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

         version: v1
 ```

-With the DestainationRule tls mode policy set to ISTIO_MUTUAL, the istio CA
+With the DestinationRule TLS mode policy set to ISTIO_MUTUAL, the Istio CA
-gernerates all the required client and server certificates
+generates all the required client and server certificates
 [automatically](https://istio.io/latest/docs/concepts/security/#pki).

 The certificate can be verified if they are created using the SPIFFE format